Debtor in Possession - Definition

 - Marketing, Advertising, Sales & PR

-In the United States, the Corporate Bankruptcy law contains a provision for a debtor in possession (DIP), this provision is contained in Chapter 11 of the bankruptcy law.
-A debtor in possession refers to a special kind of coverage designed for persons or companies in financial distress.
-A company or an individual that has filed the Chapter 11 Bankruptcy protection is allows to hold and control a property to which a creditor has a legal claim over.
-Under this protection, such a company or individual can retain control and continue doing business with the assets, this protection does not exempt the person or company from tax payments.
+In the United States, the Corporate Bankruptcy law contains a provision for a debtor in possession (DIP).
+This provision is contained in Chapter 11 of the bankruptcy law.
+A debtor in possession refers to the debtor in a business bankruptcy.
+A company or an individual that has filed the Chapter 11 Bankruptcy protection is allowed to hold and control the property to which a creditor has a legal claim.
+Under this protection, the company can continue doing business with the assets.

 - A DIP must perform actions having the interest of the creditor at heart.